 In addition to winning the Nobel Prize, Kahneman has been the recipient of numerous awards and distinctions.
 He was elected a member of the National Academy of Sciences in 2001.
 In 2007, he received the American Psychological Association’s Award for Outstanding Lifetime Contributions to Psychology, recognizing his significant contributions to the field of Psychology.
 For two consecutive years, in 2011 and 2012, he made the Bloomberg 50 most influential people in global finance.

-Albert Bandura currently holds the title of David Starr Jordan Professor Emeritus of Social Science in Psychology at Stanford University.
+Before his passing in July 2021, Albert Bandura held the title of David Starr Jordan Professor Emeritus of Social Science in Psychology at Stanford University.
 A top name in social psychology, Bandura was born in Mundare, Alberta, Canada, and earned his bachelor of arts at the University of British Columbia in 1949.
 He soon moved to the U.S. and earned his MA in 1951 and PhD in 1952 at the University of Iowa.
 Bandura began teaching at Stanford in 1953.

 Bandura is among the most cited psychologists in the (relatively) short history of the field.
 He is considered the founder of social learning theory, and groundbreaking model for understanding human social development.
 From his famous “Bobo doll experiment”, Bandura developed his theory of how humans imitate the behaviors they observe in others as a kind of “social learning,” i.e. learning what they can and cannot do in social settings.
 In particular, Bandura was interested in how children learn from the behaviors they observe in adults, especially aggression.
 This eventually led to the development of social cognitive theory, which examines how social learning affects cognition itself, not just behavior.
 This has had profound effects on everything from the field itself, to education, entertainment, rehabilitation, and training.